SpeedFactory Racing B-Series Mechanical Fuel Pump & Cam Trigger Combo Bracket

 PUMP FLOW RATES

-95% of people DO NOT need this much fuel and we recommend the Weldon 34704 pump as it is rated at 4.8gpm at 4000 pump rpm (1300hp on methanol/2500hp on gasoline) by the manufacturer.
+95% of people DO NOT need this much fuel and we recommend the Waterman Sprint 500 fuel pump (Or Weldon 34704) pump as they are rated at 4.8gpm at 4000 pump rpm (1300hp on methanol/2500hp on gasoline) by the manufacturer.
 Flow rate on this pump at 10.5k rpm engine speed will be about 6gpm (1600+hp on methanol/3100+hp on gasoline) - plenty of fuel for most applications.

 DO I NEED AN ELECTRIC LIFT PUMP?